KlestDedja/Bellatrex/ROADMAP.md

 # Roadmap

 This file sketches the direction of the project.
-It’s meant as a _guidepost, not a contract_: priorities can shift as we learn more.
+It’s meant as a _guidepost_ and priorities can shift over time.
+No temporal line is suggested, but ratheer a list of things to do and ideas to pursue.

 ## Near-term goals (v0.x series)